Manganese is vital for disintegrating enzymes, creating chlorophyll and as part of the photosynthesis process.

 Manganese deficiency in weed plants is quite infrequent and usually has something to do with a lack of zinc and iron.

-Information about manganese deficiency
+- FAQ about manganese deficiency

 Knowing the signs of manganese deficiency